SteveJustin1963/tec-SCOPE/README.md

 will try and bring spi, LS7366R and 9511 into one system.

-#### notes on 9511 decoding in the cct
+#### notes on 9511 decoding in the cct from CJ
-Pin 2 is not for the address,
-Pin 2 is connected HIGH so that the the output /P=Q (Pin 19) will only go low when the address is $C2 AND /MREQ is HIGH.

-address A0 is not connected to this IC.
+Pin 2 is not for the address, Pin 2 is connected HIGH so that the the output /P=Q (Pin 19) will only go low when the address is $C2 AND /MREQ is HIGH. address A0 is not connected to this IC.
 A0 is a 'wildcard' so the output will go low for I/O address $C2 AND $C3, A0=0 and A0=1.
 because the 9511 needs two I/O addresses.

 make sense? you would expect /IORQ here since we want to do an I/O operation.